-- (a) Candidates shall normally be required to take not fewer than 24 credits nor more than 30 credits in any one semester (except the summer semester) unless otherwise permitted or required by the Board of Studies, or except in the last semester of study when the number of outstanding credits required to complete the curriculum requirements may be fewer than 24 credits. - (b) Candidates may, of their own volition, take additional credits not exceeding 6 credits in each semester, and/or further credits during the summer semester, accumulating up to maximum of 72 credits in one academic year.
+(a) Candidates shall normally be required to take not fewer than 24 credits nor more than 30 credits in any one semester (except the summer semester) unless otherwise permitted or required by the Board of Studies, or except in the last semester of study when the number of outstanding credits required to complete the curriculum requirements may be fewer than 24 credits.

+(b) Candidates may, of their own volition, take additional credits not exceeding 6 credits in each semester, and/or further credits during the summer semester, accumulating up to maximum of 72 credits in one academic year.
 With the special permission of the Board of Studies, candidates may exceed the annual study load of 72 credits in a given academic year provided that the total number of credits taken does not exceed the

-&lt;sup>1 Successful completion of the Law core courses LLAW1013 "Legal Research and Writing I" and LLAW2017 "Legal Research and Writing II" in the First and Second years will fulfill the English in the Discipline (ED) requirement of the double degree.
+&lt;sup>1 Successful completion of the Law core course LLAW1016 "Legal research and writing" in the First year will fulfill the English in the Discipline (ED) requirement of the double degree.